Advantages and Disadvantages of Plastic

 Plastic is a synthetic or semi-synthetic polymer having unique properties.
 These materials are used in day-to-day life in a variety of applications.
 These plastics can be broadly categorized into 2 types, i.e., thermoplastics and thermosetting plastics.
 Polyethylene, PVC (polyvinyl chloride), and PS (polystyrene) are some examples of plastics used for making plastic bottles, pipes, containers, etc. In this article, students will understand the various advantages and disadvantages of plastics.

-Note: Plastic synonym is elastic.
+Note: The Plastic synonym is elastic.

-Advantages of plastics
+Advantages of Plastics

 There are many advantages of plastics.
 Some of them include